EPourmo/debug-and-test-a-hr-saas/README.md

 The goal of this project is to debug and test a HR SaaS.
 The [back-end](https://github.com/OpenClassrooms-Student-Center/Billed-app-FR-back) and [front-end](https://github.com/OpenClassrooms-Student-Center/Billed-app-FR-Front) were already provided.

 Main missions of the project:
-- Debugging some bugs identify by Jest using Chome Debugger
+- Debugging some bugs identifed by Jest using Chome Debugger
 - Add unit and integration tests for Bills and New Bill files
 - Write an End-to-End (E2E) test plan